imbesky/data-structures-and-algorithms/section2/module8/HashMap.md

 - the first value of the index became head
 - after the first value, add to the front of the chain

-## Interval chaining
+## Linear probing

+- used to store only one entry in each index of the array
 - **open addressing** strategy
   - entries may not end up at the original index calcualated

-### Linear probing
+### Index concept

-- used to store only one entry in each index of the array

 `index = (h + original index) % length of the array`